entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 460. Articular area for orbital process of palatoquadrate: on the ventral surface of endocranium (0); on the lateral surface of endocranium (1).

+461. Attachment of adductir mandibulae muscle: to the palatoquadrate (0); to the suborbital plate (1).

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.